Groestlcoin/build-output-script-grs/README.md

 Type: `Number`

-Value to send to `address` in satoshis.
+Value to send to `address` in gro.

 ## License